-This Rape of Nanjing, which went on for about six endless weeks from December 13, 1937, and resulted in the deaths of several hundred thousand Chinese civilians, was not only inhuman but thoroughly counterproductive in a political sense.
+This Rape of Nanjing, which went on for six endless weeks from December 13, 1937, and resulted in the deaths of several hundred thousand Chinese civilians, was not only inhuman but thoroughly counterproductive in a political sense.
 For, as the Japanese ought to have known, Chiang Kai-shek was not a man to be dissuaded from his course by any amount of death and suffering, having already been responsible for plenty of both during his own political career.
 Indeed, in a ghastly sense the Rape of Nanjing played right into Chiang’s hands.
 Despite the best efforts of the Japanese, pictures of the horrors made it to the West, further hardening public opinion against them and increasing support for Chiang’s cause.
 (It didn’t help matters any that Japanese aircraft had bombed and sunk an American gunboat — accidentally, or so they claimed — during the assault on Nanjing.)

-While Nanjing was taking the brunt of the invaders’ fury, Chiang and his government set up shop in the city of Wuhan, 285 miles (460 kilometers) west of that hell on earth.
+While Nanjing was taking the brunt of the invaders’ fury, Chiang and his government set up shop in Wuhan, 285 miles (460 kilometers) west of that hell on earth.
 The Japanese continued their advance, albeit at a slower pace now, and in October of 1938 took Guangzhou, China’s last unoccupied seaport.
 With the enemy now dangerously close to his latest capital, Chiang moved it another 450 miles (725 kilometers) westward, to the town of Chongqing.
 The Japanese took Wuhan without a fight shortly thereafter, thus completing their conquest of the economic and political heart of China.

 The landscape around Chongqing, on the other hand, could be most charitably described as China’s agrarian heartland.
-Here, deep in the country’s interior, life had changed little in hundreds of years; the wheeled vehicles in which Chiang’s entourage arrived were as much a novelty for these peasants as flying cars would be for you or me.
+Here, deep in the country’s interior, daily life had changed little in hundreds of years; the motor vehicles in which Chiang’s entourage arrived were as much a novelty for these peasants as flying cars would be for you or me.
 The winters here were wet and cold, the summers humid and hot.
 Perched on a plateau above terraced rice paddies, lacking such niceties as indoor plumbing, Chongqing itself stank to high heaven all year round.
-Chiang and his wife Mei-ling appropriated the largest house in town, which was conveniently surrounded by a high stone wall for defensive purposes.
+Chiang and Mei-ling appropriated the largest house in town, which was conveniently surrounded by a high stone wall for defensive purposes.
 They would remain there for the next seven years, as much a Chinese government in exile as a government in being.

 For after 1938, the war descended into a curious stasis.
-Having now taken Guangzhou and Wuhan to complete its collection of all of China’s biggest cities, Japan thought, reasonably enough, that absolutely everyone ought to be able to see by this point that it had won the war.
+Having now taken Guangzhou and Wuhan to complete its collection of all of China’s biggest cities, Japan thought, logically enough, that absolutely everyone ought to be able to see by this point that it had won the war.
 But, by simply refusing to acknowledge that obvious fact, Chiang kept it from becoming a consensus reality.
 Japan was an island nation, with an army that had been built for lightning strikes mounted in close coordination with its navy, not for a long, grinding campaign of attrition deep in the interior of Asia.
 Yet the latter was exactly what it now faced if it ever wanted to bring the war to an official end.
-By refusing either to actively try to win the war or to accept defeat, Chiang kept Japan infuriated and confounded, and forced it to garrison 1 million troops in that part of China it did own in order to guard its gains against Chiang’s army-in-being of 4 million soldiers.
+By refusing either to actively try to win the war or to accept defeat, Chiang kept Japan infuriated and confounded, and forced it to garrison 1 million troops in that part of China it did own in order to guard its gains against Chiang’s extant army of 4 million soldiers.
 Whatever else one can say about Chiang Kai-shek, there was a slippery sort of genius about the man.
-In a 1939 speech, he explained his strategy of trading space for time — a strategy, needless to say, that only very large countries such as China have the luxury of indulging in.
+In a 1939 speech, he explained his strategy of trading space for time — a strategy that only very large countries such as China have the luxury of indulging in.

 From the geographic point of view, our country possesses natural advantages for defense.
 Our ancestors, 2000 years ago, took advantage of the mountainous terrain in constructing the Great Wall.
 From east to west, our country extends through more than 65 degrees of longitude.
 From north to south, it includes the climates of the frigid, temperate, and torrid zones.
 In any discussion of military success or failure, we have always considered topography and climate of great importance.
 Rivers, mountains, and deserts abound in our interior and in the west; arctic cold alternates with tropic heat.
 Invaders in the past have succeeded in holding only a part of our country for a limited time.
 They have never permanently controlled the whole of our country for a long time.
 Even in the Yuan and Qing dynasties, when the strongest forces attempted to conquer us, they were able to occupy only certain strategic points, and the spirit of resistance among the people was not crushed.
 Today a nation of 70 million people thinks it can absorb a nation of six times its population and with a far older history and civilization.
 What a mad dream!
 Topography and climate are again combining against China’s invaders.
 No weapon in the world will be effective against this combination, reinforced by the firm determination and mighty strength of our people.
 Geographically, our country cannot be conquered.

 The Japanese also had to contend with the Communists, who were persisting and, indeed, growing their numbers rapidly in their enclave well west of Beiping.
-Mao Zedong quickly found that his guerilla tactics were as effective against the Japanese as they had been against Chiang’s armies, and he was a constant thorn in the side of the invaders in Northern Inner China — much more so, it must be said, than China’s “real” armies ever were after the Battle of Shanghai.
+Mao Zedong found that his guerilla tactics were as effective against the Japanese as they had been against Chiang’s armies, and he was a constant thorn in the side of the invaders in Northern Inner China — much more so, it must be said, than China’s “real” armies ever were after the Battle of Shanghai.
 Their pluck won the Communists more international admirers, much to the chagrin of Chiang.
 He was doubtless relieved that the Communists lacked the modern weaponry they would need to do more than harass the Japanese.

 It was during this period that Soong Mei-ling came fully into her own as a character on the world stage.
 While her husband spoke no English, Mei-ling spoke it beautifully — literally so; her time at Wesleyan College had endowed her with a lilting Georgia accent, as incongruous as it was beguiling in the setting of war-torn China.
 Not only did she charm a stream of Western journalists, but the “almond-eyed Cleopatra” wrote articles about her people’s plight for The New York Times, and was invited to speak often on American radio.
 Her most enthusiastic admirer was the media mogul Henry Luce, the Rupert Murdoch of his era, who had been born in China to American missionaries and had first featured Mei-ling and her husband on the cover of his massively influential Time magazine back in 1931.
 The same magazine named the two of them “Man and Wife of the Year” for 1937, calling them China’s “one supreme leader and his remarkable wife.
 No woman in the West holds so great a position as Mme.
 Chiang Kai-shek holds in China.”
 Luce filled Time and his even more popular magazine Life with coverage of her exploits: the children’s schools and hospitals she supervised; the wounded soldiers she visited; the time her car was attacked by Japanese airplanes while she was on one of her errands of mercy and she was thrown bodily from the crashing vehicle, only to stand up, dust herself off, climb into the next car in the convoy, and continue on her way.